-Nick Keegan, Senior Consultant, EEVS
+Nick Keegan, Director, EEVS

 Nick Keegan is an expert in the field of building energy efficiency and energy performance contracting.
 A Certified Measurement and Verification Professional (CMVP) and Certified Energy Manager (CEM), his role at EEVS focusses on working with procuring authorities, funders and energy service companies to develop, operate and verify robust performance measurement processes and contractual terms to govern the savings guarantees within EPCs.
 Nick also worked on the European Commission’s Transparense project, which researched barriers and success factors to EPC business and led to establishing the European Code of Conduct for EPC.
 He is now leading the UK contribution to a follow up project – QualitEE – which is researching and developing the potential for quality assurance of EPC and is a key initiative within the ESTA EPC group.

 Nick was involved in the development of the Scottish Government’s NDEE performance contracting framework and has acted as the independent M&V professional for several projects procured under the framework.
 Nick holds a Masters in Physics from Imperial College, London, researched his thesis in organic solar cells at the Fraunhofer Institute for Solar Energy Systems, Freiburg and is a professional member of the Energy Institute.

 The ESTA Energy Services Contracting Group provides a dedicated trade body to support energy service companies and associated service providers in the development and delivery of effective Energy Services Contracting (ESC) projects.

 The group supports an effective, professional and transparent approach to managing Energy Services Contracting projects.

 Effective: achieving and maintaining significant energy and cost savings in an economically efficient manner.

 Professional: bringing together experienced service providers to achieve and maintain a good working relationship with customers.